jbcodeforce/ML-studies/docs/coding/pytorch.md

 PyTorch includes many existing functions to load in various custom datasets in the [TorchVision](https://pytorch.org/vision/stable/index.html), [TorchText](https://pytorch.org/text/stable/index.html), [TorchAudio](https://pytorch.org/audio/stable/index.html) and [TorchRec](https://pytorch.org/torchrec/) domain libraries.

+### Data augmentation

+Data augmentation is the process of altering the data in such a way that this artificially increases the diversity of the training set.

+The purpose of [torchvision.transforms](https://pytorch.org/vision/stable/transforms.html) is to alter the images in some way and turning them into a tensor, or cropping an image or randomly erasing a portion or randomly rotating them.

+Training a model on this artificially altered dataset hopefully results in a model that is capable of better **generalization** (the patterns it learns are more robust to future unseen examples).

+Researches show that random transforms (like `transforms.RandAugment()` and `transforms.TrivialAugmentWide()`) generally perform better than hand-picked transforms.

+We usually don't perform data augmentation on the test set.
+The idea of data augmentation is to artificially increase the diversity of the training set to better predict on the testing set.

+See also in [PyTorch's Illustration of Transforms](https://pytorch.org/vision/stable/auto_examples/transforms/plot_transforms_illustrations.html) examples.

 ## Some How to